-There’s a big problem in cybersecurity.
-Despite over 3,000 products in the market, data breaches are at an all-time high.
-Businesses are at risk of insider and outsider threats, with a reported 67% increase in the volume of security breaches over the past five years.
+In fact, businesses are at risk of insider and outsider threats, with a reported 67% increase in the volume of security breaches over the past five years.

 So, when you can get a firewall to protect your network, and EDR to protect your devices, what do you get to protect your people?
+Human Layer Security.

 Tessian’s Human Layer Security technology understands human behavior and relationships, enabling it to detect and prevent dangerous activity.
 Importantly, Tessian’s technology learns and adapts to how people work without getting in the way or impeding productivity.

-Instead of expecting people to do the right thing 100% of the time, we think it’s better to preempt these errors by detecting and preventing them from happening in the first place.
+So, instead of expecting people to do the right thing 100% of the time, we think it’s better to preempt these errors by detecting and preventing them from happening in the first place.

-Whether done maliciously or accidentally, people in every organization can and do break the rules.
+Whether done maliciously or accidentally, people in every organization can (and do) break the rules.
 Those rules can be related to anything, from a password policy to how sensitive information is stored.
 But, what about rules related to data exfiltration?

-Sometimes, though, work-related information is extracted with more nefarious intent and, unfortunately, this can happen in even the most secure environments.
+But not all employees are well-intentioned.
 Case in point: In late-2019, an employee at a cybersecurity and defense company sold 68,000 customer records to scammers.

 Worse still, the odds are against businesses and their employees.
 While a hacker only has to get it right once, we are expected to get it right every time.